 If you take a minute to close your eyes, start imagining each of your friends and work colleagues.
 Then imagine your partner and your ex-partners (I won’t tell them).
 Think about some of the characteristics they have that really irritate you, and before you get too worked up, think about some of the characteristics that you admire about them.
 There’s no need to get lost in the specific scenarios and stories, but think of simple, descriptive words.
 While all of these people you’re thinking of may have some qualities about them that seem to oppose or compliment you, they are each your mirror.

 It works in a similar way with irritating qualities.
-You might have a friend who always one-ups you by countering with the better bar recommendations or a busier, way more exhausting schedule.
+You might have a friend who always one-ups you by countering with the better restaurant recommendations or a busier, way more exhausting schedule.
 When do you like to be validated for your hard work and intelligence?
-What have I got to learn about myself through criticizing others?
+What do you have to learn about yourself through criticizing others?
 If one of your coworkers is really rude or you hate how your partner can be so careless, maybe you don’t identify with those and resist them because you try to be nice and conscientious.
 Fantastic!
 Those people and qualities could instead be there to remind you to maintain your good qualities, even teach you a little bit about tolerance and being flexible.

 Ask, “Who am I attracting?
-How can I be more attractive?” without worrying too much about your physical appearance in an actual mirror, and more so the qualities that are being reflected back to you by others.
+How can I be more attractive?” without worrying too much about your physical appearance in an actual mirror, and focusing the qualities that are being reflected back to you by others.
 Something about you attracted everybody in your life to you and you to them.
+More about the love you attract is here.
 As you think about relationships in your past, something must have changed for them to have come to a close.
 Whether it was dramatic or a gradual drift, it’s natural for people to come in and out of your life.
 What about you was different and the same from you now?
 This helps you to decide with whom you will surround yourself.